e-olang/Audio-Inferencing/README.md

 The system consists of the following components:
 - Telegram Bot:
 	- Receives voice notes from users.
-	- Response: The generated voice note is sent back to the user via the bot.
+	- Response: The generated voice note is returned to the user via the bot.
-- Voice Note to Text: The received voice note is transcribed to text using [insert STT model/library, e.g. Google Cloud Speech-to-Text, Mozilla DeepSpeech].
+- Voice Note to Text: The received voice note is transcribed to text using Speechbrain Wav2Vecv2 & Whisper.
 - LLM Inference: The transcribed text is passed to the Gemini Pro LLM for inference.
-Text to Voice Note: The output of the LLM is converted to a voice note using [insert TTS model/library, e.g. Google Text-to-Speech, Amazon Polly].
+Text to Voice Note: The output of the LLM is converted to a voice note using Tacotron and HifiGan models.